cwi-swat/ifip-wg216/meetings/Claremont2023.md

 ## Schedule

 The precise schedule is TBD.
-There will be an optional group outing (a hike in the local foothills) on Wednesday afternoon.
+There will be an optional group outing (a hike in the foothills or a walk in the botanical gardens, also TBD) on Wednesday afternoon.